“We are placemakers — creating environments where people can be wholly present and completely themselves.”

 On Design

 Pattern, Light, Texture, Patina – these and many more sensory layers evoke intense emotion.
-It’s the harnessing, positioning and unfolding of these layers that creates powerful design.
+It is the harnessing, positioning, and unfolding of these layers that creates powerful design.

 On Sustainability

-We can easily re-live our experiences in nature.
-A sunrise walk along a smooth beach, an energetic hike on a stony ridge, a quiet stroll in the soft lush woods – these rich memories touch our emotions and last as we age.
+We can easily relive our experiences in nature.
+Sunrise walks along a smooth beach, an energetic hike on a stony ridge, a quiet stroll in the lush soft woods – these rich memories touch our emotions and last as we age.
 They are genuine and timeless.

-They should be made of honest earthly materials that connect us back to nature.
+Built environments should be made of honest earthly materials that connect us back to nature.
 Natural materials age gracefully and are ultimately the most sustainable.
 They should consider and respect the lessons offered by their neighboring historical structures.
 They should be a reflection of the culture in which they reside.
-They should be familiar, flexible and timeless so they may be mentally owned and physically adapted.
-Beautiful inspiring timeless design is passed down – a legacy for those that follow to adapt and re-use.
-Timeless design is not a style – it’s a design language, a filter used to make every design decision.
+They should be familiar, flexible, and timeless so they may be mentally owned and physically adapted.
+Beautiful inspiring timeless design is passed down – a legacy for those that follow to adapt and reuse.
+Timeless design is not a style – it is a design language, a filter used to make every design decision.